aaroexxt/current-website/public/content/pages/BikeComputer/bcomp.md

 One of my first ever projects was a bike computer to track the distace and time it took me to get to my middle school each day.

-This portfolio post serves to highlight the journey of creating, testing and deploying my first advanced technical projects.
+This portfolio post serves to highlight the journey of creating, testing and deploying my first advanced technical project.

 Version 1 of the bike computer was a simple piece of protoboard with an Arduino Nano soldered on along with a few peripherals.
 Its method for measuring speed and distance were also relatively simple; I had a hall effect sensor on the back tire along with a magnet that passed by once per revolution.
 By measuring the time between revolutions, and using a known tire diameter, I could extrapolate the speed of the tire.
 By adding up that speed over a time, I could make a (good) estimation of the distance travelled.
 And this system worked, too - I was able to get the same accuracy as a commercial bike meter my dad was using!